Investments Frequently Asked Questions

 Is RBFCU Investments Group part of RBFCU?

 RBFCU Investments Group LLC is a wholly-owned subsidiary of RBFCU Services LLC.
 RBFCU Services LLC is affiliated with Randolph-Brooks Federal Credit Union (RBFCU).
-Financial advisors are RBFCU employees.
+Financial professionals are RBFCU employees.

-RBFCU Investments Group Advisors are registered representatives of CUNA Brokerage Services, Inc.
+RBFCU Investments Group Professionals are registered representatives of CUNA Brokerage Services, Inc.

 What financial planning services does RBFCU Investments Group offer?